brendanmurty/murty.io/README.md

 ### Update dependencies

-A helper script ([scripts/update.sh](https://github.com/brendanmurty/murty.io/blob/master/scripts/update.sh)) will simplify the process of updating dependencies and pushing any changes up to the remote repository.
+A helper script ([scripts/update.sh](https://github.com/brendanmurty/murty.io/blob/master/scripts/update.sh)) simplifies the process of updating dependencies and pushing any changes up to the remote repository.
+This can be run with the following command:

 ```
 bash scripts/update.sh